Skip to main content

 • Reflect on their own self-development needs in areas of global leadership competency

-This half-day workshop focuses on how values are interpreted differently and what leaders can do to create a sustaining in-tact team using a unique tool called the V2B Team Charter.
+This half-day workshop focuses on how shared values are interpreted differently and what leaders can do to create a sustaining intact team using a unique tool called the V2B Team Charter.

 At the end of the class, participants will:

-• Understand the process and purpose of defining values and behaviours
+• Understand the process and purpose of defining values and behaviors

 • Have created a team charter

-• Recognize the potential use of the charter for sustaining desired behaviours and realizing desired change in their own team.
+• Recognize the potential use of the charter for sustaining desired behaviors and realizing desired change in their own team.

 Cross-cultural dynamics are often overlooked and misunderstood in the workplace.
 There are few organizations not comprised of multiple nationalities and therefore multiple cultures.
 However, most organizations (and therefore supervisors) do not delve into these diverse factors to discover the rewards of acknowledging and incorporating these dynamics into their supervisory skills.
 Moreover, we rarely understand how to engage the cultural differences that can be constructive instead of just accepting them as painful conflicts.